-The good news is that between 1999 and 2017, the age-adjusted death rate for cancer in the United States dropped from 200.7 per 100,000 people to 152.6.
+The good news is that from 1991 to 2019, the death rate associated with cancer dropped 32%.
 Cancer is more treatable than ever, but treatment is as expensive as ever.

 Medicare can help with the financial burden brought on by a cancer diagnosis.

 Medicare cancer coverage works in much the same way as medically necessary treatment of other conditions works.

 - Medicare Part A covers most aspects of inpatient hospital care related to cancer, while Medicare Part B covers most aspects of outpatient care for cancer.

 - Having both Parts A and B, collectively known as Original Medicare, allows you to add a Part D prescription plan that can help with many drug costs that aren’t covered by Parts A and B.